dgtlkitchen/vrf/PRD.md

   - For networks that enable VRF slashing and rely on drand resharing, validators who are part of the drand group are expected to:
     - Run `sidecar` with the reshare listener enabled in production, and
     - Ensure their infrastructure is capable of executing the drand resharing commands when signalled.
-  - DKG/resharing remains an off‑chain, non‑deterministic process: failures or misconfigurations affect only the local drand node; consensus logic in `republicd` continues to rely solely on verified beacons and on‑chain `VrfParams`.
+  - DKG/resharing remains an off‑chain, non‑deterministic process: failures or misconfigurations affect only the local drand node; consensus logic in `chaind` continues to rely solely on verified beacons and on‑chain `VrfParams`.
 Operators must treat a failed resharing (e.g. due to insufficient participation) as an operational incident and may need to coordinate a retry or intervene via governance before updating on‑chain params.

 ---